paul-carteron/happign/README.md

 -   Shapefile via use of WFS service
 -   Raster via use of WMS raster service

+and calculation of :

+-   isochrone and isodistance

 ### Context

 Since January 1, 2021, the French National Institute for Geographic and